AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

 >
 >For more information on Live Copy, see Reusing Content: Multi Site Manager and Live Copy.

-Follow the steps below to propagate changes from the Master channel to your destination channel:
+Follow the steps below to propagate changes from the master channel to your destination channel:

-1. Select the Experience Fragment from the **Sites** (Master) page and click the pencil icon to edit the items in the Experience Fragment.
+1. Select the Experience Fragment from the **Sites** (master) page and click the pencil icon to edit the items in the Experience Fragment.

    ![screen_shot_2018-06-08at122655pm](assets/screen_shot_2018-06-08at122655pm.png)